Last Updated on October 15, 2022 by Natalie Rabinowitz

-In the United States carry on toiletry requirements is referred to as the 3-1-1 rule.
+In the United States, carry-on toiletry requirements are referred to as the 3-1-1 rule.

 - Opt for carry-on toiletries.
-Check out Toiletry Melange blog for carry-on toiletry ideas.
+Check out the Toiletry Melange blog for carry-on toiletry ideas.

-- Each liquid and gel toiletries need to be in a separate container measuring up to 100 ml (3.4 oz) or less.
-Not permitted are large containers that are half-full and rolled toothpaste tubes.
+- Each liquid and gel toiletry must be in separate containers measuring up to 100 ml (3.4 oz) or less.
+Not permitted are large bottles that are half-full and rolled toothpaste tubes.

-- Carry-on toiletries need to be in one clear transparent zip-top bag (per passenger) measuring up to 15.24 x 22.86 cm (6 x 9 in) and must be able to completely close.
+- One clear transparent zip-top bag (per passenger) measuring up to 15.24 x 22.86 cm (6 x 9 in) and must be able to close completely.

 - Buy toiletries upon arrival and try out what the locals use.

 - Of course, you can pack your essentials.
-Hence eco-friendly travel reusable containers made of Silicone to top up your personal favourites.
+Hence eco-friendly travel reusable containers made of Silicone or Aluminium to top up your personal favourites.

 - The less you bring, the less you have to worry.